| Frequently Asked Questions

 Do you actually prepare a new theorem every day?

 No!
-Two per month is nearer the truth—I posted 27 theorem descriptions in 2009.
+A theorem a month is the best I might aim for presently — I posted 11 theorem descriptions in 2013.
 It sometimes takes me a long time to understand a theorem well enough to construct a concrete illustration of it.
 And if I'm sensible I wait for feedback from at least one expert before posting a description.
 "Rome wasn't built in a day," I told my daughter, to which she replied sternly, "Well, it should've been!"

 How do you choose the theorems?